Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Here are four non-profit fundraising campaigns whose strategic use of social media helped them explode onto the scene:

-Last year, the ice bucket challenge took over social media.
+A few years ago, the ice bucket challenge took over social media.
 From Facebook to Instagram to YouTube and Twitter, videos of people dousing themselves with buckets of ice water and challenging their friends to do the same dominated every feed and every channel.

 The social media-powered video campaign was part of an online effort to raise awareness and money to fight against one of the most debilitating diseases in the world: amyotrophic lateral sclerosis, also known as ALS or Lou Gehrig’s disease.
 The challenge entailed participants pouring a bucket of ice water over themselves while recording it, posting the video through a social media platform, then daring others to either do the same or donate $100 to the ALS Association.